fernandodelrio/SwiftColorGen/README.md

 The rules for naming the colors dinamically:
 - The closest web color name (https://en.wikipedia.org/wiki/Web_colors) is considered to name the color
 - If the alpha value is less than 255, an "alpha suffix" will be appended to the color name, to avoid name collision
+- If two RGB's are close to the same web color, the name still will be used if they have different alphas
-- If two RGB's are close to the same web color, the hex of the RGB will be used to avoid name collision
+- If two RGB's are close to the same web color and they also have the same alpha, the hex of the RGB will be used to avoid name collision

 SwiftColorGen is written in Swift and requires Swift to run.
 The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML and [CommandLine](https://github.com/jatoben/CommandLine) to provide the CLI interface.